Funding for rare disorders

-The Rare Disorders Subcommittee considers the funding application.
-It reviews the evidence for health benefit and need, then makes a recommendation to the Pharmacology and Therapeutics Advisory Committee (PTAC) and PHARMAC.
+The Rare Disorders Advisory Committee considers the funding application.
+It reviews the evidence for health benefit and need, then makes a recommendation to the Pharmacology and Therapeutics Advisory Committee (PTAC) and Pharmac.

-As with all medicines, if the Rare Disorders Subcommittee or PTAC recommend the application be declined, we may not progress the application any further.
+As with all medicines, if the Rare Disorders Advisory Committee or PTAC recommend the application be declined, we may not progress the application any further.
 We would only reconsider the funding application if we receive additional information or new evidence.

-If the Rare Disorders Subcommittee or PTAC make a positive recommendation, PHARMAC then ranks the funding application against all other funding applications to determine the next best investment.
+If the Rare Disorders Advisory Committee or PTAC make a positive recommendation, PHARMAC then ranks the funding application against all other funding applications to determine the next best investment.

 The members include some of New Zealand’s leading experts in treating rare disorders.
 The members’ specialties include: